-Stocks surge as US and China plan trade talks; hiring climbs
+Stocks pull a U-turn and soar after jobs report, trade talks

 The U.S. and China have raised tariffs on billions of dollars of each other's goods in a fight over issues including Beijing's technology policy, which Washington alleges is predatory.
 Last month, President Donald Trump and Chinese leader Xi Jinping agreed to 90-day ceasefire as a step toward defusing tensions.

-Stocks in the U.S. were on track to regain most of Thursday's losses.
-The S&P 500 fell 2.5 percent after Apple said iPhone sales in China are falling and a survey suggested U.S. factories grew at a weaker pace.
+On Thursday the S&P 500 fell 2.5 percent after Apple said iPhone sales in China are falling and a survey suggested U.S. factories grew at a weaker pace.
 Technology companies took their biggest losses in seven years.

+Smaller and more U.S.-focused companies did even better than larger multinationals.
+The Russell 2000 index surged 41 points, or 3.1 percent, to 1,372.
+Smaller companies have fallen further than larger ones in the last few months as investors got nervous about how the U.S. economy will perform in 2019 and 2020.

 Bond prices also changed course and moved sharply lower.
 The yield on the 10-year Treasury note rose to 2.65 percent after it plunged to 2.55 percent Thursday, its lowest in almost a year.
 That helps banks, as higher interest rates allow them to make bigger profits on mortgages and other loans.

-In Asia, Hong Kong'ss Hang Seng jumped 2.2 percent.
+In Asia, Hong Kong's Hang Seng jumped 2.2 percent.
 South Korea's Kospi added 0.8 percent.
-Japan's Nikkei 225 index fell 2.3 percent on its first daty of trading in 2019 as technology and electronics makers slumped on Apple's report that Chinese iPhone sales were slipping.
+Japan's Nikkei 225 index fell 2.3 percent on its first day of trading in 2019 as technology and electronics makers slumped on Apple's report that Chinese iPhone sales were slipping.

-Traders cheered a private survey released Friday showing that China's services sector expanded in December at a six-month high.
-It came on the back of weak Chinese manufacturing data earlier in the week.

 Associated Press Writer Annabelle Liang contributed to this story from Singapore.